TejasShinkar12/Eat-Fit-1/docs/status.md

 *   **Project Goal:** Deliver an MVP for FitEats, an AI-powered inventory and nutrition tracker.
 The MVP aims to provide user authentication, profile setup, and inventory/consumption log retrieval as foundational features.
 *   **Key Technologies:** FastAPI, PostgreSQL, React/React Native, SQLAlchemy, Pydantic, Alembic.
-*   **Overall Status:** Early Progress – Authentication/profile flows complete; inventory/consumption log retrieval available on backend; all other features not started.
+*   **Overall Status:** Core backend CRUD for inventory is now complete and fully tested.
+Authentication/profile flows complete; inventory/consumption log retrieval and update available on backend; all other features not started.

 ## 3. Implementation Progress